Registrar's regulatory posture 2026

 The approach taken by the Registrar of Aboriginal and Torres Strait Islander Corporations (the Registrar) to regulating and supporting corporations is informed by this context.
 The exercise of the Registrar’s powers and functions are guided by a commitment to the integrity of a self-determining member controlled Indigenous corporate sector.

-Supported by the Office of the Registrar of Indigenous Corporations (ORIC), the Registrar aims to build a culture of self-regulation and commitment to continuous improvement, where low risk corporations are supported to undertake self-assessments and implement remedial action when necessary.
+Supported by the Office of the Registrar of Indigenous Corporations (ORIC), the Registrar aims to build a culture of self-regulation and commitment to continuous improvement, where low risk corporations are supported to implement remedial action when necessary.

 A culture of self-regulation would also see corporations having greater responsibility and autonomy to resolve internal concerns and disputes.

-Where regulatory action is required, the Registrar’s powers will be used with consistency, reasonableness, and proportionality.
-ORIC will work with corporations to assist them to overcome challenges, but where the need arises, the Registrar may act swiftly to implement more direct regulatory responses.
+Where regulatory action is required, the Registrar’s powers will be applied taking in account the unique circumstances of the corporation, and with proportionality.
+ORIC will work with corporations to assist them to overcome challenges but where the need arises, the Registrar may act to implement more direct regulatory responses.

 Purpose